 - Temporal arteritis (artery damage due to immune response)

 Unfortunately, there is no treatment that can consistently restore vision lost from an artery occlusion.
-However, if it is caught within the first hour and treatment is initiated immediately, recovery is possible in rare cases.
+However, if it is caught within the first hour and treatment is initiated immediately, recovery or partial recovery is possible 20-30% of cases.

 Since we feel that many eye conditions are associated with the health of the whole body, adjusting lifestyle choices and diet can play a major factor in getting and maintaining good vision.

-- Certain nutrients such as lutein, zeaxanthin, vinpocetine, l-lysine, a number of vitamins and enzymes, and fish oil can help support healthy vision for those with a retinal artery occlusion.
+- Certain nutrients such as lutein, zeaxanthin, vinpocetine, l-lysine, a number of vitamins and enzymes, and fish oil can help support healthy vision for those at risk for a retinal artery occlusion.
 For example, researchers have identified patients with a diet low in antioxidants such as lutein as being at greater risk of developing artherosclerosis.1

 - Prevention for conditions such as retinal artery occlusions, along with your doctor's recommendations, is the best course of action to prevent future occurrences.
 The most important considerations include a healthy, low-fat diet, adequate exercise, stopping smoking, stress management and normalizing weight.